Emotional Hijacking: When Your Illogical Brain Takes Control

 Additionally, it is important to learn detachment since the more things we regard to be a part of our “ego,” the more likely we are to respond when they are in danger.

-How to overcome the hijacking of emotions
+How to overcome emotional hijacking

 The good news is that you can learn how to control this loss of control of emotions by teaching your brain to deliberate or have a dialogue before reacting.